Importance of Therapy Discharge Summaries

 - Recommendations: Suggestions for ongoing treatment, including referrals if necessary.

-- Signature: Signature of the clinician and date.
+- Signature: Clinician’s signature and date.

 3. Write Clearly and Concisely